 My 21-Day Nourish Program is a fantastic model of what a healthy, anti-inflammatory diet looks like.
 In fact, the Sheet Pan Salmon with Rainbow Veggies recipe you’ll find below comes directly from the 21-Day Nourish Cookbook that you receive when you register!
 The 21-Day Nourish Cookbook is filled with over 150 anti-inflammatory recipes that make healthy eating easy and delicious.

-If you’re thinking about trying an anti-inflammatory diet, but don’t know where to start, join us!
-Registration closes at midnight on Friday, April 6th, and we start prep week on April 9th.
+If you’re thinking about trying an anti-inflammatory diet, but don’t know where to start, join us during the next session.
 Click here to learn more!

 Sheet Pan Salmon with Rainbow Veggies

 - 2 cups broccoli cut into florets

 - Preheat oven to 375 degrees.
 Line a sheet pan with parchment paper.

 - Place the salmon filets on a sheet pan and spread the vegetables in a single layer around them.
 Drizzle everything with the olive oil.

 - In a small bowl, stir together the coconut aminos with the orange zest and juice.
 Drizzle this mixture over the salmon and veggies.